 - Half a lime cut into four pieces;

-- 2 Teaspoons sugar (if you have demerara sugar it’s better if not, you can use regular sugar)
+- 2 Teaspoons sugar (demerara sugar, but you can use regular sugar as well)

 - 2 Ounces Cachaca